barathc002/emblock/README.md

 - Style your components using vanilla CSS, CSS modules, and CSS-in-JS
 - Manage component state
 - Build forms with React Hook Forms
-- Implement form validation using Zod
-- Connect your React apps to the backend
-- Deploy your React apps
 - Use VSCode shortcuts to increase your productivity
 - Write clean code like a pro
 - Apply best practices